 OER works with technology proponents such as OpenROV co-founder Eric Stackpole to promote deep sea exploration.
 Courtesy OpenROV.

-The OE Program should:
+The Ocean Exploration Program should:

-• Develop icons • Cultivate champions While most people know the U.S. government has a space program, few know that the U.S. government has an ocean exploration program.
-The panel found the website of the OE program excellent and current in terms of content, and noted several major successes with national and global media about OE-supported discovery, for example, about marine life in the Arctic and Indonesia.
-The OE website is a major provider of educational material, giving NOAA an entry into secondary school and collegiate classroom instruction, aquariums, and state marine resource agencies.
-The value of this connection for ocean exploration, for NOAA, and for the U.S. government need more careful evaluation.
-The panel recommends the OE program, as part of its strategic planning, clarify its priorities about meriting wider and deeper public understanding of America's achievements in ocean exploration, of the U.S. government program, of NOAA's particular contributions, or simply of the substance of the discoveries themselves.
+• Develop icons • Cultivate champions

+While most people know the U.S. government has a space program, few know that the U.S. government has an ocean exploration program.
+The Panel found the website of the Ocean Exploration Program excellent and current in terms of content, and noted several major successes with national and global media about Ocean Exploration-supported discovery, for example, about marine life in the Arctic and Indonesia.
+The Ocean Exploration website is a major provider of educational material, giving NOAA an entry into secondary school and collegiate classroom instruction, aquariums, and state marine resource agencies.
+The value of this connection for ocean exploration, for NOAA, and for the U.S. government needs more careful evaluation.

+The Panel recommends the Ocean Exploration Program, as part of its strategic planning, clarify its priorities about meriting wider and deeper public understanding of America's achievements in ocean exploration, of the U.S. government program, of NOAA's particular contributions, or simply of the substance of the discoveries themselves.

 Whatever the priorities, the Panel notes the importance of icons and champions in successful engagement programs.

-A possible goal for the OE program is to be associated constructively and authentically with almost every major achievement in ocean exploration carried out in large part by Americans or American organizations or in the U.S. EEZ.
-10. Ocean Exploration Advisory Board The OE Program should establish an Ocean Exploration Advisory Board and:
+A possible goal for the Ocean Exploration Program is to be associated constructively and authentically with almost every major achievement in ocean exploration carried out in large part by Americans or American organizations or in the U.S. EEZ.

+10. Ocean Exploration Advisory Board

+The Ocean Exploration Program should establish an Ocean Exploration Advisory Board and:

-- Coordinate with the NOAA Science Advisory Board to multiply influence and achieve efficiencies - Avoid conflicts of interest The new Advisory Board should assist the Program in the development of a five-year Strategic Plan and monitor implementation progress.
-Through 2011, the Ocean Exploration Advisory Working Group of the SAB provided guidance to the OE program.
+- Coordinate with the NOAA Science Advisory Board to multiply influence and achieve efficiencies - Avoid conflicts of interest

+The new Advisory Board should assist the Program in the development of a five-year Strategic Plan and monitor implementation progress.

+Through 2011, the Ocean Exploration Advisory Working Group of the SAB provided guidance to the Ocean Exploration Program.
 2010 legislation calls for the establishment of an Ocean Exploration Advisory Board reporting directly to the Administrator.
 The Panel recommends prompt appointment of the new Board.
-Because of the need to harmonize the OE program with other NOAA efforts, for example, in research and data management, the panel recommends the new Board operate in close conjunction with the SAB, perhaps occasionally meeting back-to-back or with some overlap in schedules, so the groups can exchange views directly.
+Because of the need to harmonize the Ocean Exploration Program with other NOAA efforts, for example, in research and data management, the Panel recommends the new Board operate in close conjunction with the SAB, perhaps occasionally meeting back-to-back or with some overlap in schedules, so the groups can exchange views directly.
 Some joint memberships might also be useful.

-A principal role of the new Board can be to advise the OER program office in carrying out OE's federal responsibility to set strategic goals and priorities, the Panel's first recommendation.
-We close by repeating the first and most fundamental recommendation of the Panel: To set strategic goals and priorities for OE's second decade.
-The panel thanks NOAA for the opportunity to serve America's interests in ocean exploration and acknowledges excellent, fully open support from the OE staff members, especially Tim Arcano, John McDonough, and David McKinnie.
-In the bottom left photo taken on May 8, 2012, the panel members are from left to right: James Delgado, Susan Avery, Paul Gaffney, Jean May-Brett, Terry Garcia, Steven Ramberg, Marcia McNutt, Rodey Batiza, Jesse Ausubel, Eric Lindstrom, Cameron Hume, Jeffrey Karson, James Kendall, and Jerry Schubel (liaison with NOAA SAB).
+A principal role of the new Board can be to advise the OER program office in carrying out Ocean Exploration's federal responsibility to set strategic goals and priorities, the Panel's first recommendation.
+We close by repeating the first and most fundamental recommendation of the Panel: To set strategic goals and priorities for Ocean Exploration's second decade.

+The Panel thanks NOAA for the opportunity to serve America's interests in ocean exploration and acknowledges excellent, fully open support from the Ocean Exploration staff members, especially Tim Arcano, John McDonough, and David McKinnie.
+In the bottom left photo taken on May 8, 2012, the Panel members are from left to right: James Delgado, Susan Avery, Paul Gaffney, Jean May-Brett, Terry Garcia, Steven Ramberg, Marcia McNutt, Rodey Batiza, Jesse Ausubel, Eric Lindstrom, Cameron Hume, Jeffrey Karson, James Kendall, and Jerry Schubel (liaison with NOAA SAB).